 OK, so this is how terrain is defined in the rules, and this has consequences I’ll dive into later.
 But for now I want to discuss the broader types of terrain that aren’t covered in the rules, and how we actually think about them most of the time.

-The Two Types of Terrain Feature
+The Three Types of Terrain Feature

 Fundamentally, I’d argue that terrain falls into one of three key categories: